hankxdev/hankxdev.github.io/_posts/2021-06-20-a-wrong-solution-on-leetcode.md

 Well, now I have to, because the company I just joined in 6 month ago, is gonna shutdown it's office here.

-Technically not shutdown, it just lays down every programmer because it thinks we are more expensive than programmers in another country.
+Technically not shutdown, it just lays off every programmer because it thinks we are more expensive than those in another country.

 So people all say you have to try Leetcode to practice your programming skill.